wbabik/servers/readme.md

 -   matrix (short term storage) has fast connection to machines -  `/mnt/unitymatrix` - this has 80TB.

--   qnap (long term storage) has slower connection to machines but provides more space -  `/mnt/qnap` - this has 110TB.
+-   storage (long term storage) has slower connection to machines but provides more space - `/mnt/storage` - this has 360 TB.

--   storage (long term storage) is an extension of qnap, so the same properties - `/mnt/storage` - this has 360 TB.
+-   qnap (long term storage) has slower connection to machines but provides more space -  `/mnt/qnap` - this has 110TB and is used mostly for backups; don't use it as a primary storage.

 If you are not using some of your files please transfer them there.
 Please, remember about compressing your files while storing.
 Example commands for compression of all files in a